Unbiased approximation of posteriors via coupled particle Markov chain Monte Carlo: Theoretical properties

 Many models satisfy Assumption~\ref{assum:lik}, including the Gaussian graphical model in Section~\ref{sec:ggm}.
 The likelihood from linear regression in Section~\ref{sec:horseshoe} violates it if the number of predictors is greater than the number of observations.
 The assumption relates to the boundedness of potential functions in the SMC literature, which is a common assumption \citep[Section~2.4.1]{DelMoral2004}. \citet[Theorem~1]{Andrieu2018} show that Assumption~\ref{assum:lik} is essentially equivalent to uniform ergodicity of the Markov chains produced by conditional SMC in Algorithm~\ref{alg:cmcmc} with $\rho=0$.

-\citet[Section~3]{Jacob2020} establish unbiasedness and finite variance of the estimator $\hat{h}_k$ in \eqref{eq:unbiased_simple}, like we do, but without the boundedness in Assumption~\ref{assum:h} and instead use an assumption jointly on $h(x)$ and the Markov chain generated by conditional SMC.
+In the context of particle filtering, \citet[Section~3]{Jacob2020} establish unbiasedness and finite variance of the estimator $\hat{h}_k$ in \eqref{eq:unbiased_simple}, like we do, but without the boundedness in Assumption~\ref{assum:h} and instead use an assumption jointly on $h(x)$ and the Markov chain generated by conditional SMC.
 The simpler and more restrictive Assumption~\ref{assum:h} provides a bound on the variance of $\hat{h}_k$ in terms of the number of particles $N$ in Proposition~\ref{thm:unbiased}.

 Assumptions~\ref{assum:lik} and \ref{assum:h} imply Assumptions~6 and 4 of \citet{Middleton2019}, respectively.
 Therefore, the estimator $\hat{h}_k$ from Algorithm~8 with $\rho = 1$, such that it uses only PIMH, is unbiased and has finite variance, and $\tau <\infty$ almost surely per Proposition~8 of \citet{Middleton2019} and its proof under Assumptions~\ref{assum:lik} and \ref{assum:h}.